-For cold weather running where a simple pair of tights isn’t enough, rabbit introduced the rabbit Defroster Speed Tights ($135) this year, and our buns and thighs are pleased.
+For cold weather running where a simple pair of tights isn’t enough, rabbit offers the rabbit Defroster Speed Tights ($135), and our buns and thighs are pleased.
 The semi-compressive fleece-lined, full-length tights cover our ankles completely and have a smooth finish that resists light precipitation.
-We prefer these from about 10 to 35 degrees Fahrenheit and simply add a down skirt at temperatures below this to stay cozy.
+We prefer these from about 10 to 35 degrees Fahrenheit (F) and simply add a down skirt at temperatures below this to stay cozy.
 They breathe well but do get a bit sweaty above 35F.

 True to rabbit’s commitment to function, these tights feature five pockets — the roomy lower back reflective zipper pocket for a key, card, or small snack; my two very favorite stash pockets on the upper, lateral thighs that hold a cell phone, more snacks, or gloves with confidence; and two flat-lying pockets on the inside of the waistband in the front for those extra gels.

 Us iRunFar rabbit enthusiasts are divided in that while some of us prefer a higher waist, some much prefer the mid-rise of the Defroster Speed Tights over anything high-waisted, but the internal drawstring is very thin and slightly less comfortable when tightened down.
 I’d love to see a wider elastic piece here so the drawstring wouldn’t need to do the heavy lifting.